Carte Blanche: Roberto Domeniconi

 Does all this still sound too abstract?
 The effect of such approaches on different combinations of musicians and different degrees of composition can, of course, be experienced live at the Carte Blanche concerts!22.04.2025: Hans Koch Solo

 Roberto Domeniconi and Hans Koch have known each other for 30 years, having met in Schaffhausen.
-Originally they played as a duo, Roberto on synthesiser and electronics, Hans Koch on reeds.
-For him, Roberto is a "role model for musical consistency, i.e. for seeking independent musical paths and consistently insisting on one's own ideas – and yet remaining open".
+For Roberto, Hans Koch is a "role model for musical consistency, i.e. for seeking independent musical paths and consistently insisting on one's own ideas – and yet remaining open".
 Koch is an orchestral musician, clarinettist and saxophonist, "and an extremely creative improviser", says Domeniconi.
-He is then referring to the month that the legendary Koch-Schütz-Studer trio (with Martin Schütz on cello and Fredy Studer on drums) spent in the metalworking shop in Nenningen, where they played an improvised concert every evening.
+He is then referring to the month that the legendary Koch-Schütz-Studer trio (with Martin Schütz on cello and Fredy Studer on drums) spent in the metalworking shop in Nenningen, where they played a concert every evening.
 Not repeating themselves for thirty days was a huge challenge, says Domeniconi.
-The result was Peter Liechti's documentary '30 Days in Zurich'.
+The concert series also resulted in Peter Liechti's documentary '30 Days in Zurich'.

-Hans Koch was also the conductor of Der Grosse Bär for a short time.
-The combination on this evening is all the more fitting!
+Hans Koch was also the conductor of Der Grosse Bär for a short time, which makes the combination on this evening all the more fitting!

 22.04.2025: Der Grosse Bär